Greece's Aegean Airlines suspends flights to Beirut after plane damage | MarketScreener

 ?egean said it had notified Greek authorities and Beirut airport authorities and expected to give an update on resuming flights to Beirut in the coming weeks.

+(This story corrects name of airport to Rafik Hariri not Rania Hariri)

-(Reporting by Angeliki Koutantou; Editing by Helen Popper)
+(Reporting by Angeliki Koutantou and Edmund Blair; Editing by Helen Popper and Timothy Heritage)